ricebear-org/ricebear-org.github.io/discord.md

 ### Join Organizations

-Once you become Ring 4, you can gain access to more topic-specific channels by joining organizations, which are listed under #org-list, or under the command "r;selfrole list".
+Once you become Ring 4, you can gain access to more topic-specific channels by joining organizations, which are listed under #org-list.
 If the organizationsis joinable, feel free to join it by sending the provided text command in any text channel where Red-v3-ricebear is present in.

-For example, if you want to join the Cars Organization, here's what you should do:
+For example, if you want to join the Fitness organization, here's what you should do:

 1. Check #org-list to see if the organization is joinable.

-2. Since the organization is joinable, you can type in the proper selfrole command in any text channel where Red-v3-ricebear is available, which is "r;selfrole add cars".
+2. Since the organization is joinable, you can type in the proper selfrole command in any text channel where Red-v3-ricebear is available, which is "r;selfrole add fitness".

-3. You should now see the #cars-discuss channel, the only channel associated with the Cars organization.
-To remove your membership from the Cars organization, you can use "r;selfrole remove cars".
+3. You should now see the #fitness channel.
+To remove your membership from the fitness organization (and no longer see the organization's associated channels), you can use "r;selfrole remove fitness".

 If you have an idea/request for an organization/channel, send it to the Moderation Team.
 However, if the organization/channel requires restrictions on who can join (besides being at least Ring 4, the base restriction on almost every channel), the organization/channel won't be created unless you are an active Supporter.
 Any idea/request that is a direct result in a rule violation will be rejected, no matter if you are a Supporter or not.
 See the [ricebear Supporter](#ricebear-supporter) section for more.